-Testimonial Liberalism and the balance of epistemic goals, (forthcoming), Philosophical Studies, DOI: 10.1007/s11098-024-02244-1 (open access)
+Testimonial Liberalism and the balance of epistemic goals, (2024), Philosophical Studies, DOI: 10.1007/s11098-024-02244-1 (open access)

 I defend testimonial liberalism—the view that, absent defeaters, one may believe that p on mere say-so—from the well-known 'gullibility' objection.
 Roughly, the worry is that the view is too permissive; one enjoys an absence of defeaters in all sorts of cases in which one ought not to believe.
 In response, I argue that the well-known distinction between positive and negative epistemic measures can be leveraged in defence of the liberal.
 Once we get clear on the idea that, as epistemic agents, we need to strike a good balance between the pursuit of truth and the avoidance of error, we see that: (i) the gullibility objection is defused; and, to that extent, (ii) the liberal view on testimonial justification is stronger than has been appreciated.